RareSkills/solana-tutorial/content/token-2022-interest-bearing-extension-part-2/token-2022-interest-bearing-extension-part-2.md

 # Interest Bearing Token Part 2

 The interest-bearing extension adds the ability for a token mint to accrue interest over time.
-[Previously](https://rareskills.io/post/token-2022-interest-bearing-extension), we introduced the extension and explained how balances grow virtually without changing the raw on-chain account balance.
+In our previous discussion of [Token-2022](https://rareskills.io/post/token-2022-interest-bearing-extension), we introduced the interest-bearing extension and explained how balances grow virtually without changing the raw on-chain account balance.
 Our focus was on how the extension works conceptually, and how Solana’s client functions calculate accrued interest.

 In this article, we’ll put that knowledge into practice.
 We’ll build a management system using Anchor that creates an interest-bearing token mint programmatically under a [PDA (program-derived address](https://rareskills.io/post/solana-pda)) authority, which ensures only the program can control it.
 The system will also allow rate updates through a designated rate authority.